yourbasic/api/README.md

 Fortunately, **interfaces** and plain old **composition** can typically get the job done in a simpler and safer way.

+#### Frameworks

+Frameworks have steep learning curves and different frameworks rarely play nice together.
+They are like dictators who can't cooperate with others and who force you to do everything according to their rules.

+Unless you're building a new programming language, try to design your API as a library rather than a framework.
+Don't ask the user to subscribe to your philosophy and to follow your orders.
+A good API should demand little and offer much.

 ### Don't use a lot where a little will do